matehat/MHTextSearch/Readme.md

 ## Introduction

-A fast embedded full-text indexing library, written in Objective-C, built on top of [Objective-LevelDB][2].
+A fast & minimalist embedded full-text indexing library, written in Objective-C, built on top of [Objective-LevelDB][2].

 ### Installation